Tip for Cooking Fish – Soak in Milk

-Cooking Trick – Soaking Fish or Shrimp in Milk
+Cooking Trick - Soaking Fish in Milk to get rid of smell.

 I don’t know why it works, but it does!